SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 Clock options | Internal 1/8mhz, external crystal or clock up to 20mhz

 Two pinouts are available - this provides compatibility with cores which use either layout.

+### Optiboot Bootloader
+This core includes an Optiboot bootloader for the ATtiny84/44, operating using software serial at 19200 baud - the software serial uses the AIN0 and AIN1 pins (see UART section below).
+The bootloader uses 640b of space, leaving 3456 or7552b available for user code.
+In order to work on the 84, which does not have hardware bootloader support (hence no BOOTRST functionality), "Virtual Boot" is used.
+This works around this limitation by rewriting the vector table of the sketch as it's uploaded - the reset vector gets pointed at the start of the bootloader, while the EE_RDY vector gets pointed to the start of the application.

+Programming the ATTiny84/44 via ISP without the bootloader is fully supported; the 24 is supported only for ISP programming.

 ### Tone Support
 Tone() uses timer1.
 For best results, use pin 6 and 5 (4 and 5 with alternate pinout - PA6 and PA5), as this will use the hardware output compare to generate the square wave instead of using interrupts.